10 Ways To Get Rid Of Ants Without Harsh Chemicals

 Dampen a cotton ball or kitchen towel with an essential oil of your choosing; then, simply wipe down window sills, baseboards, countertops, door frames, and other potential entry points to repel ants.
 Repeat daily until the issue improves.

 Vinegar is an extremely effective natural ant deterrent.
 It disrupts their pheromone trails and the smell helps prevent them from returning.
 Mix a 1-to-1 ratio of water to vinegar in a spray bottle (both apple cider and white vinegar will do).
 Shake the solution and then spray along baseboards, door frames, window sills and countertops.
 Repeat daily or as needed.
-Vinegar is a natural disinfectant and multi-surface cleaner—so feel free to use this spray liberally.

 A simple and natural ant trap can be made by mixing equal parts baking soda and powdered sugar.
 The sugar attracts the ants, the baking soda naturally kills them.